OSCNWeb/oscn-careers/_posts/2023-04-28-administrative-assistant-to-the-trial-court-administrator.md

 **Salary**: $42,000.00 (Bailiff Pay Schedule)
 **Benefits**: State Employment (includes paid annual and sick leave, insurance benefits, retirement)

-**Necessary Qualifications**: Microsoft Word , Excel, good phone skills, ability to multi-task, ability to work well with judges, attorneys, pro se litigants and the general public, organize reports, order supplies, keep office calendar, and other secretarial duties as assigned by the Trial Court Administrator
+**Necessary Qualifications**: Microsoft Word , Excel, good phone skills, ability to multi-task, ability to work well with judges, attorneys, pro se litigants and the general public, organize reports, order supplies, keep office calendar, and other secretarial duties as assigned by the Trial Court Administrator.
+Must be able to work well with and in close proximity to the other Administrative Assistant in the office.

 **Applications**: Resumes should be e-mailed to: